arturyumaev/arturyumaev/README.md

 Here are some facts about me:

 - 🔭 I’m currently working at QIWI as a Software Engineer in the Engineering Team (Frontend)
-- 🌱 I’m currently learning functional languages like Lisp and i use functional paradign in JavaScript
 - 📫 How to reach me: art.yumaev@gmail.com